freneticmonkey/migrate/README.md

 - [x] Load Config via URL
 - [x] Add environment setting support

-- [ ] Tests, tests, tests!!!!

-- [ ] Add strict mode which hashes the create table statement and stores it for validation against each of the migration_steps.
-- [ ] Add additional metadata validation where in a rename will fail to update the metadata table.
-Repair using best guess from the YAML schema?

-TODO: Fix index migration to use correct SQL

 # TODO Management
 - [x] Implement tables:
     - [x] TargetDatabase